Badaber uprising: Aftermath

 On 29 April 1985, Muhammad Zia-ul-Haq, the President of Pakistan, classified all information related to the uprising.
 Gulbuddin Hekmatyar, the head of the Hezbi Islami, said:

 Do not capture shuravi (Persian term for the word "Soviet") soldiers in the future, but annihilate them at the taking place.

 Yousaf Mohammad, a colonel in the Pakistani Inter-Services Intelligence service said:

 [the incident] could quickly get out of hand, or lead to international confrontation.

 Details of the uprising were suppressed in Pakistan until 1992 when six names of participants in the uprising were handed to Alexander Rutskoy by Shahryar Khan, the deputy minister of foreign affairs of Pakistan.

 On 9 May 1985, a representative of the International Red Cross visiting the Soviet Embassy in Islamabad, confirmed the uprising had occurred.
 On 11 May 1985, Vitaly Smirnov, the Soviet ambassador, issued a warning to Muhammad Zia-ul-Haq.
 He said:

 The Soviet side holds full responsibility for what had happened [with] the Government of Pakistan and expects that it will make appropriate conclusions about the effects posed by [its] complicity in the aggression against the DRA and thereby against the Soviet Union.

 On 16 May 1985, the DRA's permanent representative to the United Nations sent a letter concerning this incident to the United Nations Secretary-General, which was circulated as an official document of the General Assembly and the Security Council.

 On 10 April 1988, the Ojhri Camp, an ammunition depot near Islamabad, was destroyed, killing 93 and injuring around 1,100 people.
 The cause of destruction of Ojhri Camp is disputed with some reports suggesting that Soviet Union was responsible for the destruction of the camp.
-On 17 August 1988, President Zia-ul-Haq's plane crashed in an incident that Pakistan suggested was caused by the Soviet KGB secret services.
+On 17 August 1988, President Zia-ul-Haq's plane crashed in an incident that Pakistan suggested was caused by the Soviet KGB secret services and Afghan KhAD.

 In 2002, the Warriors-Internationalists Affairs Committee sent three names of uprising participants, Igor Vaskov, Nikolai Dudkin and Sergei Levchishin to Sergei Ivanov, the defense minister of Russia.
-He said:

-Unfortunately, there is no basis to proceed with the application for [the] award.
+However he said there is no basis to proceed with the application for the award.